maialenz/CookBook/README.md

 - As this project will be focused on the data rather than the frontend design of the website, the images will be included as an URL.
 The user will have to provide a URL to add the respective image to the top of the recipe.
 This image can be used as a guide of the end product of that certain recipe.

-- Although in the beginning a background was added, it made the important information lose importance, so it was decided to keep just the recipe images as the focus of data.
+- Although in the beginning a background image was added, it made the important information lose importance, so I decided to add a simple background displaying simple fast-food graphics that gives fun feeling to the user, but it does not take over the user's focus of the main information.

 ---